hamlim/projects/packages/component-library/README.md

 The GlobalStyles component simply adds a basic css reset to the page to ensure style consistency.

+If you are using the default `ThemeProvider` component this is not needed.

 ```jsx
 <GlobalStyles />
 ```